-I’ve started my cannabis plants indoors for the first time because the growing season is pretty short where I live, but I’m not sure when the best time to move them outside is.
+I’ve started my cannabis plants indoors, but I’m not sure when the best time to move them outside is.
 Can I just take them outside when it’s warm enough or should I do it gradually?

 Hardening off is defined as the process of gradually exposing tender plants to sunlight, wind, and temperature fluctuations.